cambridge-ceu/csd3/applications/lapack.md

 make install
 ```

 Note `ccmake` is commented as it does not work properly on csd3.
-By default these build static libraries into build/lib/.
 It is also possible to build the static libraries by making a copy of `make.inc.example` as `make.inc` and compile `libblas.a`,`liblapack.a` as well as `libcblas.a` and `liblapacke.a` from BLAS/ and LAPACKE/ directories.

 To enable the shared libraries, proceed with